iotboxdeveloper/iotbox/README.md

 * generate_events_randomly.py: <cookie_str> <location> <does time matter: T/F>
 	Get <cookie_str> by navigating to the SmartThings IDE, and inspect the Network tab under developer tools.
 Copy the cookie and paste it in here.
 	<location> is the uuid that is produced under SmartThings.
 This is where the devices are located at.
-	If the apps model time, <does time matter> is T. If no time-related function is used, then the simulator runs quite a little faster, by using 'F'
+	If the apps model time, <does time matter> is T. If no time-related function is used, then the simulator runs quite a little faster, and you can skip the time-related processing by indicating 'F'

 ## scripts for offline simulator
 * world.py: <path to alloy stage> <number of sequences> <model physical channels?>